ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 1. In **Wca: Log level**, switch from the default of `INFO` to another setting such as `WARN`.

-## Disable or uninstall the extension
+## How to disable or uninstall the extension
 {: #cloud-setup-wca-vscode-uninstall}

 If necessary, you can disable the extension and keep it installed, or you can uninstall it completely.